zandra/14-user-auth/README.md

 The verify callback for local authentication accepts username and password arguments, which are submitted to the application via a login form.

-We define ....
-TODO FIXME with passport's `use()` function:
-Notice that we can optionally configure the user's sign in as "email" in an object passed to LocalStrategy.
+Notice that we can optionally configure the user's sign in as "email" in an object passed to passport.

 ```js
 passport.use(new LocalStrategy(